ivoGanev/ivoganev.github.io/_posts/2021-03-1-android-interview-questions.markdown

 - Task 1:A ⏴[B gets destroyed]
 - Task 2:C

+#### What is a fragment?

+A fragment is a modular piece of code which has it's own lifecycle.
+Fragments cannot live on their own--they must be hosted by an activity or another fragment.
+The fragment’s view hierarchy becomes part of, or attaches to, the host’s view hierarchy.

+#### How would you pass construction arguments to a fragment?

+Construction arguments for a Fragment are passed via Bundle using the Fragment#setArgument(Bundle) method.
+The passed-in Bundle can then be retrieved through the Fragment#getArguments() method in the appropriate Fragment lifecycle method.

+#### How do you communicate between fragments and activities?

+The standard way to share data between fragments and/or activities is using ViewModel.

+#### You have a one-time value that you need to pass from fragment A to fragment B. How would you do that?

+Starting with `androidx.fragment:fragment:1.3.0-alpha04` you can use the FragmentManager's `setFragmentResultListener()` in conjunction with `setFragmentResult()` to send messages back and forward between fragments.

+FragmentManager can act as a central store for fragment results.
+This change allows components to communicate with each other by setting fragment results and listening for those results without requiring those components to have direct references to each other.

 #### What is a Service?

 A Service is a component that can perform long-running operations in the background of Android OS.
 It does not provide a user interface.

 Note: A service runs on the main thread of its hosting process.
 You should run all blocking operation in a separate thread.